1. Self-assess for symptoms and return when healthy: For patients, and practitioners.

 - Magazines, flyers and business cards have been removed.

 - Glasses at the water cooler have been removed.
 Patients may bring their own water bottle.
-If they must use a cup, the practitioner will wash with soap and water and dry thoroughly with disposable paper towel before and after use.
+If they must use a cup, please wash with soap and water and dry thoroughly with disposable paper towel before and after use and leave in sink.

 - Patients must arrive unaccompanied unless patient is a minor who requires parent/guardian, or infirm and needs assistance (see recommended protocol, below).